ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

   other number or string values.
 - The config output on Best Save and Lowest Price (as well as the new Schedule Merger) has a new attribute: `hasChanged`.
   It is set to `true` if the config just was changed by a config input message.
+- You can now donate using Vipps :-)

 ### Breaking changes